vEnhance/evans-phd-notebook/README.md

 There is one other benefit to me.
 I expect 90% of people reading this repository won't understand a single word of what's going on, and will just be like "orz".
-Which is good public relations for me, because then I can keep pretending I'm good at math, when really I have absolutely no fucking clue what I'm doing.
+Which is good public relations for me, because then I can keep pretending I'm good at math, when really I have absolutely no clue what I'm doing.

 ## What field of math is this?